isomerpages/ago-corp/Resources/news-and-events/_posts/2025-10-27-post-XXV INCOSAI in Egypt.md

 <p>AGO also took the opportunity to meet with international counterparts
 on the sidelines of the Congress.
-AG separately met with Mr Gareth Davies, Comptroller &amp; Auditor-General (C&amp;AG) of the United Kingdom National Audit Office (UK NAO), and Dr Carelee McLiesh, Auditor-General of the Australian National Audit Office (ANAO).</p>
+AG separately met with Mr Gareth Davies, Comptroller &amp; Auditor-General (C&amp;AG) of the United Kingdom National Audit Office (UK NAO), and Dr Caralee McLiesh, Auditor-General of the Australian National Audit Office (ANAO).</p>
 <p></p>
 <div class="isomer-image-wrapper">